 Is there a competetive element to the Swimarathon?

 Yes, teams may elect to enter one category of competition, which can be seen on the application form.
 Certificates will be awarded to the team which completes the most lengths in each of the categories.
-The President's Cup will be awarded to the Primary School team completing the most lengths.
-In 2017 two trophies are being introduced for Secondary Schools, years 7-9 and 10-13.
-Trophies will be retained by the winning school for 12 months, and then returned.
+Trophies will be awarded to the Primary and Secondary school teams completing the most lengths.
+Trophies will be retained by the winning schools for 12 months, and then returned.

 What are the rules for entering the schools' competitions?